Macronair/TheMillionaireGame/README.md

 !

 ## Some other useful guides
+- Setting up and using a networked SQL Server.
+- Back-up and restore questions.
+- Migrating questions to other database.
-- Writing questions in Excel/CSV + bulk import in application
+- Writing questions in Excel/CSV + bulk import in application.

 ## Other versions / forks.
 When I was inactive for a while, I noticed on Github that forks were created from this repository.